goschtl/zope/zc.extrinsicreference/trunk/src/zc/extrinsicreference/README.txt

 Extrinsic References
 ====================

-Extrinsic registries record a key and one or more values to which they refer.
+Extrinsic reference registries record a key and one or more values to which they refer.
 The key and all values must be adaptable to zope.app.keyreference.interfaces.IKeyReference.

-    >>> from zc.extrinsicreference import ExtrinsicReferences
+    >>> import zc.extrinsicreference
-    >>> references = ExtrinsicReferences()
+    >>> references = zc.extrinsicreference.ExtrinsicReferences()
     >>> references.add(1, 2)
     Traceback (most recent call last):
     ...